api3dao/airseeker/README.md

 ##### `dataFeedBatchSize`

-The batch size of active dAPIs that are to be fetched in a single RPC call.
+The batch size of active data feeds that are to be fetched in a single RPC call.

 ##### `fallbackGasLimit` _(optional)_